-Experiential Learning and Career Management’s Academic Internship Program is one approach of experiential education which supports the University’s mission of providing diverse, dynamic, and meaningful experiences to inspire learners to grow both intellectually and personally; enabling them to contribute positively to local and global communities.
-Millersville University recognizes that academic internship experiences are a valuable part of education, allowing students to engage in a professional experience at an organization while developing new skills and learning about a field or industry that complements classroom learning.
-The opportunity to apply theory to practice is treated like any other academic course where students can earn credit toward graduation.
+Experiential Learning and Career Management’s Academic Internship Program is a Credit-Bearing Internship Program and is one approach of experiential education which supports the University’s mission of providing diverse, dynamic, and meaningful experiences to inspire learners to grow both intellectually and personally; enabling them to contribute positively to local and global communities.
+Millersville University recognizes that credit-bearing internship experiences are a valuable part of education, allowing students to engage in a professional experience at an organization while developing new skills and learning about a field or industry that complements classroom learning.
+The opportunity to apply theory to practice is treated like any other academic course where students may earn credit toward graduation.

 - A minimum 2.0 major GPA and overall GPA, some departments require a 2.5